aronbeal/D7-Testing-with-Behat/slides.md

 </footer>

 <aside class="notes" data-markdown>
 The tools I rattled off on the prior page might be foreign to many here, but SimpleTest shouldn't be.
-Before we start talking about what those listed tools are and how they'll help us, i should mention why we leaned away from SimpleTest.
+Before we start talking about what those listed tools are and how they'll help us, I should mention why we leaned away from SimpleTest.

 On this slide I've got a thread title and a quote in this page, with sources footnoted below.
 The first is the meta thread titled "Replace the testing framework with PHPUnit and possibly rewrite Simpletest", whose url is in the footnotes below.
 The long term suggestions for this thread include using PHPUnit for unit tests, and Mink+Guzzle+Goutte for web/integration tests, and possibly Behat for  BDD tests.
 This thread is the primary rationale for our choice, although it was backed up by other sources like the quote that follows it.
 We adopted these tools primarily so that we can write testing that is more or less forward compatible with the future plans of Drupal.